Dreaming About Snakes (Again)? Here Are 15 Things It Could Mean

 - You could be picking up on the fact that the other person in the dream is in a toxic situation and needs your help to get out of it.

-15. You saw the snake bite someone else.
+You saw the snake bite someone else

 Going back to the idea of snake bites as being healing, it's possible if the snake bites someone else in your dream, you're actually dreaming about them being healed.
 But, Loewenberg notes, "always start with yourself when figuring out a dream, because sometimes our dreams will give us a third-party perspective so we can better understand how something is affecting us or how you're behaving in that situation."

-How to work past this dream.
+How to work past a snake dream

 Before you can begin overcoming and working past a dream, you have to nail down what the dream's message is.
 The above interpretations can help you get the ball rolling.
 Thinking about your day before the dream might help you decipher it, too.